cylc/cylc-doc/src/reference/dev-history-major-changes.rst

 - **cylc-4**

-  - refined and organized the workflow.rc file structure
+  - refined and organized the suite.rc file structure
   - task runtime properties defined by an efficient inheritance hierarchy
   - support for the Jinja2 template processor in workflow configurations.